wp-plugins/projectmanager/readme.txt

 Tags: datamanager, CMS, Content Management System Requires at least: 3.9
 Tested up to 4.1
-Stable tag: 3.1.3
+Stable tag: 3.1.4

 This plugin can be used to manage any number of projects with recurrent datasets (e.g. portrait system, dvd collection)

 == Description ==

 This plugin is a datamanager for any recurrent datasets.
 It can be used to manage and list a DVD collection, to to present portraits (e.g. athlets of a team), simple tabular calendar or anything you can think of.
-Below is a least of features
+Below is a list of features

 **Features**